LaborBerlin/score-assemblies/README.md

 #### assess_assembly and assess_homopolymers

 Each assembly will be scored against each reference genome using the `assess_assembly` and `assess_homopolymers` scripts from [pomoxis](https://github.com/nanoporetech/pomoxis).
 Additionally to the tables and plots from pomoxis, summary plots for each reference genome will be plotted in the files `<reference>_assess_assembly_all_meanQ.pdf` and `<reference>_assess_homopolymers_all_correct_len.pdf`.

 #### BUSCO

 Set the lineage via the snakemake call:
 ```
-snakemake -s /opt/software/score-assemblies/Snakefile --cores 20 --config busco_lineage=burkholderiales
+snakemake -k -s /opt/software/score-assemblies/Snakefile --cores 20 --config busco_lineage=burkholderiales
 ```
 If not set, the default lineage `bacteria` will be used.
 Available datasets can be listed with `busco --list-datasets`